kragen/derctuo/markdown/scribal-basic.md

 What BASIC was like
 -------------------

-One key aspect was the "IDE": you could interrupt the program at any time, type bits of code, inspect some variables (the "PRINT" command had a shortcut spelling "?" for this purpose, so you could type "?X3" to see the value of X3, a feature important enough that FORTH spent the single-character word "?" on it as well), modify the program, and continue from where you left off.
-So in a sense you were always running "in the debugger", just as with Smalltalk, Lisp, and FORTH.
+One key aspect was the “IDE”: you could interrupt the program at any time, type bits of code, inspect some variables (the “PRINT” command had a shortcut spelling “?” for this purpose, so you could type “?X3” to see the value of X3, a feature important enough that FORTH spent the single-character word “?” on it as well), modify the program, and continue from where you left off.
+So in a sense you were always running “in the debugger”, just as with Smalltalk, Lisp, and FORTH.

-Microsoft BASIC-80 had a set of vi-like line editing commands which I couldn't understand, because I couldn't see what was going on, so I would modify the program by retyping lines of code from scratch, with the line number.
+Microsoft BASIC-80 had a set of vi-like line editing commands which I couldn’t understand, because I couldn’t see what was going on, so I would modify the program by retyping lines of code from scratch, with the line number.
 The 8086 version of Microsoft BASIC improved this because it had arrow keys and modeless screen editing, so you could use the arrow keys to move up to a previous output line (from LIST, say), modify it, and hit Enter, which worked like retyping the line.
-Because you could replace, say, line 30 of the program to say "INPUT X" by typing `30 INPUT X`, this had the effect of changing the program in memory to say what you'd edited that line to say, as if you were WYSIWYG-editing it through a tiny one-line-long window.
+Because you could replace, say, line 30 of the program to say “INPUT X” by typing `30 INPUT X`, this had the effect of changing the program in memory to say what you’d edited that line to say, as if you were WYSIWYG-editing it through a tiny one-line-long window.

-Another aspect of BASIC's easiness was that it had no mutable data structures other than variables.
+Another aspect of BASIC’s easiness was that it had no mutable data structures other than variables.
 It had array variables, but no way to alias them.
 There were no records, no containment, no foo.bar.baz, no pointers (other than indices you could potentially use to index arrays).
 Strings were immutable.
-This seems to have been important to usability; Joel Spolsky (?) reports that the `with` statement, which in VBA (as in Pascal or JS) imports the contents of a record into the variable namespace, was a significant boon to VBA's usability.
-(I can't find Joel's post now.)
+This seems to have been important to usability; Joel Spolsky (?) reports that the `with` statement, which in VBA (as in Pascal or JS) imports the contents of a record into the variable namespace, was a significant boon to VBA’s usability.
+(I can’t find Joel’s post now.)

-You also didn't have to deal with data types, and I didn't, except for the distinction between strings and numbers, a distinction which Perl and JS eliminate.
+You also didn’t have to deal with data types, and I didn’t, except for the distinction between strings and numbers, a distinction which Perl and JS eliminate.
 More advanced BASIC programmers knew that by defining some or most of their variables as integers they could speed